Effect-TS/io/docs/modules/Schedule.ts.md

 ## provideService

 Returns a new schedule with the single service it requires provided to it.
-If the schedule requires multiple services use `provideEnvironment` instead.
+If the schedule requires multiple services use `provideContext` instead.

 **Signature**